code4sac/git-lessons/README.md

 Purpose
 ----------------
-Learn how to use git by... using git!
+Learn how to use git by...
+Using git!

 The purpose of this repository is to allow new members to become familar with Git.
 Feel free to push, pull, fork, and otherwise modify to your heart's content.